collective/collective.facets/README.rst

  - Add a new facet
  - Remove a facet
  - Edit the description and title which will appear on /edit and also on collections
- - Specify a vocabulary which the field has to use
+ - Specify the facet as either a TextField, Keyword/Folksomony or selected from an enforced vocabulary.

 Compatibility
 =============
-Currently only works with in Plone 4.2 with new style collections and Archetypes.
+Works with Plone 4.1, 4.2 and 4.3.
+Works with both new style collections and old style.
+Currently only works with Archetypes not Dexterity

 Future Functionality
 ====================

  - Rename a facet without losing values (#TODO)
  - Make a facet required (#TODO)
- - Make a facet have an enforced vocabulary, perhaps via ATVocabularyManager (#TODO)
  - Rename values (#TODO)
  - Hide the default "Keywords" field (#TODO)
  - Support for dexterity